Weather Costume Ideas for Halloween Fun

 The Weather Girl dress is an easy costume to make, imagine, a weather forecast costume.
 You can cut out different weather effects using felt or foam craft sheets.
 Draw lines down the dress to section it off and glue your weather effect appliques - one in each section.
 Write down the name of each weather effect in the section it belongs in.

 You can also make different sections (as shown in the picture) and include a forecast for each day of the week.
 Easy, fun, and you can make it stormy or sunny - whichever weather pattern is your favorite.
 This costume is your chance to be the meteorologist you've always wanted to be...sort of!
+So, if you love weather and have been looking for meteorologist costume ideas, here's a simple way to do it.

 Homemade Rainbow Costume